 But do you know where his distinctive name came from?

 Hoagland Howard “Hoagy” Carmichael was born in Indiana in late 1899 to parents Howard Clyde and Lida Mary Carmichael.
-He had three sisters named Geogiana (nn Georgia), Martha, and Joanne.
+He had three sisters named Geogiana (nicknamed Georgia), Martha, and Joanne.

 Wikipedia claims Hoagy was named for a circus troupe called “The Hoaglands,” but that doesn’t seem to be the case.